 The School provides education for a wide range of responsible future professionals.
 M.Sc. and Ph.D. graduates in technology work in diverse positions in Finland's largest industrial sectors, in the metal and electronics industry, wood processing industries as well as chemical, pharmaceutical, biotechnology and food industries.
 The research and teaching are supported by an extensive international academic and industrial cooperation network.

-The title of the dissertation is "Reactivity of Iron Nanostructures from Density Functional Theory".
+The title of the dissertation is "Simulations of Polyelectrolyte Interactions in Salt".